 - 1. Make sure that the AC cord is still disconnected from power. - 2.
-Verify that the positive terminals of the new C12 capacitor configuration are connected together. - 3.
-Verify that the wires connected to the positive and negative terminals of C12 cannot, under any foreseeable circumstance, come into contact! - 4.
-Place the rocker power switch in the Stereo 120 in the ON position. - 5.
-Plug the amplifier power cord into a power outlet. - 6.
-There may be the usual "bong" as the amp powers up, but there should be nothing else notable. - 7.
+Verify that the wires connected to the positive and negative terminals of C12 cannot, under any foreseeable circumstance, come into contact! - 3.
+Place the rocker power switch in the Stereo 120 in the ON position. - 4.
+Plug the amplifier power cord into a power outlet. - 5.
+There may be the usual "bong" as the amp powers up, but there should be nothing else notable. - 6.
 After 30 seconds or so, check the DC voltage on the new C12, it should be the same voltage you observed before replacing C12.